jmd0x/Thinkintosh/README.md

 ### 3. Creating a bootable usb

-Download [Rufus](https://rufus.ie/en/), set the BOOT selection as not bootable, set File System as Large FAT32, click Start, and delete all file autorun in USB Drive partition.
+First download [Rufus](https://rufus.ie/en/), set the BOOT selection as not bootable, set File System as Large FAT32, click Start, and delete all file autorun in USB Drive partition.

 - `Next, go to the root of this USB drive and create a folder called com.apple.recovery.boot.
 Then move the downloaded BaseSystem or RecoveryImage files.`
 - `Please ensure you copy over both the .dmg and .chunklist files to this folder:`